 This is a bad deal for Canada.
 No deal is better than a bad deal.
 Bad deals create long-term consequences for Canada.

 As it stands, the UK can continue to send over $50 million of its meat products to Canada every year, while allowing the UK to accept $0 worth of Canadian meat in return.
 We have an opportunity to fix these trade barriers with the Canada-UK bilateral agreement that is being negotiated.
+We need to achieve reciprocal market access and address the barriers that impede trade.

+Currently, no other CPTPP member has restrictions on PAA in beef production, and we urge Canada’s government to advocate that any trading partner wishing to accede to CPTPP should accept Canada’s meat processing systems.
 Tell the Federal Government to stand up for Canada and fight for a fair deal for Canadian farmers and ranchers.

 Canadian farmers and ranchers are pro-trade.